postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 warning: false
 ---

-You can group your Postman requests into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation / test suites, and to automate request runs.
+You can group your Postman requests and examples into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation / test suites, and to automate request runs.

 Postman lists your collections in the left sidebar &gt; select __Collections__.

 [![Collections](https://assets.postman.com/postman-docs/collections-v8.jpg)](https://assets.postman.com/postman-docs/collections-v8.jpg)

 Click a collection to open its overview in a tab.
 You can open and close collection content by clicking the arrow to the left, and favorite (&#9733;) to move a collection to the top of the list.
-You can add sub-folders to create an extra level of nesting with your requests.
+You can add sub-folders to create an extra level of nesting with your requests and examples.
 Use the search text-field to filter through your collections.

 ## Contents